Peidayesh

 Abram‘s response to God’s call is a testament to his profound faith and sets an exemplary model for believers.
 His willingness to leave behind his past, embrace an uncertain future, and trust in God’s promises exemplifies the core of faithful obedience.

-Journey from Haran to Canaan
+The journey from Haran to Canaan

 Arrival in Canaan